Prof. Dror Feitelson

 Research Interests

-I am the head of the Experimental Systems Lab here at Hebrew University, formerly the parallel systems lab, but we hardly work on parallel systems any more.
+I head the Experimental Systems Lab here at Hebrew University, formerly the parallel systems lab, but I don't work on parallel systems any more.

 Workload characterization and modeling

-I am interested in analyzing and characterizing the actual usage of parallel machines, with the long-term goal of placing research on a more solid foundation (i.e. use measurements rather than assumptions as a basis).
+I am interested in analyzing and characterizing the actual usage of parallel and other systems, with the long-term goal of placing research on a more solid foundation (i.e. use measurements rather than assumptions as a basis).
 This sometimes leads to pretty pictures.
-As part of this effort, I also maintain an archive of parallel workloads, which contains workload logs from various production installations, workload models proposed in the literature, and a bibliographical listing.
-I'm also working on a book on this subject.
+The modeling part emphasizes generative user-based models, including the use of resampling and feedback effects.
+As part of this effort I maintain the Parallel Workloads Archive, which contains workload logs from various production installations, workload models proposed in the literature, and a bibliographical listing.
+I also wrote a book on this subject.

 Parallel job scheduling